Konstanze Klosterhalfen: 2014

-Klosterhalfen went to the 2014 Summer Youth Olympics staged in August in Nanjing, China.
-She ran the 1500 metres in a field of 20 competitors.
-In the final, she placed fourth out of 10 with a time of 4:21.02 (the winning time was 4:15.38).
+Klosterhalfen won the 1500 metres at the European Youth Olympic Trials in Baku, Azerbaijan and went to the Summer Youth Olympics held in August in Nanjing, China, where she placed fourth out of 10 in the final with a time of 4:21.02 (the winning time was 4:15.38).

 2015

 In February, the German Indoor Athletics Championships took place in Karlsruhe.
-Klosterhalfen placed second in the 1500 m with 4:15.25, a new European Under-20 record.
-The 18-year-old went to the European U20 Championships in Eskilstuna in July, and took the bronze medal for the 1500 m event with 4:20.84.
+Klosterhalfen placed second in the 1500 m with 4:15.25, a new European under-20 record.
+The 18-year-old went to the European U20 Championships in Eskilstuna in July, and took the bronze medal in the event with 4:20.84.
 In December, Klosterhalfen won the European Cross Country Championships in the U20 women's division in Hyères, France.
 On a 4.157 km course, she finished first (13:12 minutes) out of 81 starters.
 Furthermore, she won the U20 team ranking with Germany.

 2016: U20 records, world U20 bronze

 On 6 February, Klosterhalfen placed second in the 1500 m race at the World Indoor Tour meet Karlsruhe Indoor Meeting in Germany.
 Her time of 4:08.38 improved her own European U20 record.
 The winner Axumawit Embaye surpassed her by a margin of 0.16 seconds.
-Later this month, Klosterhalfen won the 3000 metres German national indoor title in Leipzig.
+Later that month, Klosterhalfen won the 3000 metres German national indoor title in Leipzig.
 She finished with 8:56.36, setting her consecutive European U20 record.

 The 19-year-old set a national U20 record at a 10 km road race run in Leverkusen, Germany in March.
 Her winning time of 32:24 minutes broke the former record held by Anke Schäning (East Germany), who ran 33:03 minutes in 1990.
 Moreover, her time was faster than the national track 10,000 metres U20 record of 32:44.52 by Schäning.
 In July, Klosterhalfen won the bronze medal in the 3000 m at the World Junior Championships in Bydgoszcz, Poland in a time of 8:46.74, a German U20 record.

 At the 2016 Rio Olympics, she competed against a field of 41 starters in the 1500 m event, and was eliminated in the semi-finals.

-For her second time, Klosterhalfen won (12:26 minutes) the U20 women's field at the European Cross Country Championships in Chia, Italy in December.
+In December, Klosterhalfen won for the second consecutive time (12:26 minutes) the U20 women's race at the European Cross Country Championships in Chia, Italy.
 On a 4.06 km course, silver medalist Anna Emilie Møller lost 17 seconds to her.
 Germany placed second in the team ranking.
-On 31 December, she competed at the Bitburger-Silvesterlauf (de) in Trier, Germany.
-Her time of 16:05 minutes placed her first in the 5 km road race Sparkassen-Elite-Lauf der Frauen.
+On 31 December, she competed at the Bitburger-Silvesterlauf (de) in Trier, Germany and won the 5 km road race with a time of 16:05 minutes.